juicedata/juicefs-csi-driver/docs/en/getting_started.md

 The `serverless` mode allows CSI Driver to be installed in full virtual nodes, in comparison, the default `sidecar` mode still requires an actual VM.
 :::

-Sidecar is very different from the default mount pod mode, for example, sharing JuiceFS Client is not available, neither does it support [automatic mount point recovery](./guide/configurations.md#automatic-mount-point-recovery).
+Sidecar is very different from the default Mount Pod mode, for example, sharing JuiceFS Client is not available, neither does it support [automatic mount point recovery](./guide/configurations.md#automatic-mount-point-recovery).

 ### Helm